 What makes a successful client discovery call?

 A successful client discovery call should be an interactive conversation that helps both you and the potential client get to know each other.
-It’s a chance for you to learn about their needs, goals, challenges, and expectations in order to determine if there is a good fit between your services and what they are looking for.
+It’s a chance for you to learn about their needs, goals, challenges, and expectations to determine if there’s a good fit between your services and what the client is looking for.

 The key elements that make a great discovery call include: